E-2 visa requirements to invest in the US

 - Have, or be in the process of, investing a substantial amount of money into a bona fide US enterprise.

 - Are wanting to enter the US only to develop and direct the E-2 enterprise.

 Qualifying treaty countries

-You will need to ensure you are a national of an E-2 Treaty country.
+You will need to be a national of an E-2 Treaty country.
 There are currently over 80 countries that the US Department of State lists as having a treaty of commerce and navigation, including the UK, France and Germany.

 E-2 investment requirements

 What is considered a substantial capital investment is not fixed and can vary considerably.
 It is a subjective requirement, depending largely on the nature of your enterprise and the sector it operates in.
-For example, a consultancy practice is likely to see a lower investment amount required compared to a manufacturing company since the set up costs associated with becoming operational are considerably greater for the latter.
+For example, a consultancy practice is likely to require a lower investment amount compared to a manufacturing company since the set up costs associated with becoming operational are considerably greater for the latter.

 You will also need to evidence that there is an at-risk element to the investment and that the investment funds have come from a legitimate source.

-You will need to evidence that your investment qualifies through supporting documentation and a robust business plan.
+You will need to evidence that your investment qualifies under these requirements through supporting documentation and a robust business plan.

 How to prove your intention for entering?